dadario10/Data_Modeling_Project/README.md

 In this project we created predictive models to predict the 'bounce-back' of stock price for Amazon, Netfix and Nikola stock prices.
 We compared the predictive models to the actual data for the same time period

 ## Purpose
- The aim of our study is to:
+The purpose of our study is to:
 * Extract, clean and pre-process data for models.
 * Build multiple machine learning models to predict selective stock market stocks spanning COVID-19 global pandemic and predict the 'bounce back' of the stock vs. actual prefromance of the selective stocks.
 * Compare each of the machine learning predictive models to the actual performance of the selected stocks.